SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 ![pull request page]({% include asset.html path="images/closed_prs.PNG" %}){:width="60%"}
 {:.captioned}

-The commits made by your collaborator, and the modifications you made on top of them, are both part of the master branch of the repo.
+The commits made by your collaborator, and any modifications you may have made on top of them, are both part of the master branch of the repo.

+An alternative to the above is to merge the pull request on GitHub.com (follow the point-and-click instructions), then `git pull` into your master branch locally to get the merged changes.
+{:.notes}

 ===